gmontoya50/laravel7-sqlserver-docker/README.md

-# PHP development environment with PHP-FPM, Nginx and MySQL to run Laravel applications using Docker and Docker Compose
+# PHP development environment with namoshek/php-mssql:7.4-fpm, Nginx and MySQL to run Laravel applications using Docker and Docker Compose

 You need to have Docker and Docker Compose installed on your server to proceed using this PHP environment.